 |Sat||Miami, Florida (EMBARK)||---||4:00 pm|

 Miami's amazing medley of cultures and flashy urban settings makes it a scene to be seen.
-Visit the trendy Art Deco district of South Beach, Calle Ocho in Little Havana, the super-upscale neighbourhoods of Coconut Grove and Coral Gables and the unique ecosystem of the Everglades.
+Visit the trendy Art Deco district of South Beach, Calle Ocho in Little Havana, the super-upscale neighborhoods of Coconut Grove and Coral Gables and the unique ecosystem of the Everglades.
 Looking for a cruise from Miami?
 Check out our selection of Caribbean cruises.